mxkopy/vae/README.md

 Mixed memory and mixed precision aren't supported.
 This isn't a package, so the source dependency tree is important to note if you want to add more files.
 DDSP isn't finished.
+DataIterators are not yet serializable due to how reading video seems to work - it may get removed because of this.

 # Etc
 This was a learning project more than anything for me, so I really went all over the place.
 If manipulating multidimensional arrays is something you do often, I recommend checking out SomeMacros.jl, which provides a very powerful CUDA-compatible broadcast macro.
 I found it to be useful in implementing DDSP.